Harry-Wallbank/ForcesOfVirtues/FinalGroupProject/README.txt

 	Reworked the battling so that the numbers werent random and that they were set dependant between the characters fixed a bug to where the battling scene would stay in an infinate loop when the numbers were the same Build 0.11
-	brought back random battle starts except they cant be the same number on any of sides\
-	enemies have a lower chance of colliding with eachother Build 0.12
+	brought back random battle starts except they cant be the same number on any of sides enemies have a lower chance of colliding with eachother Build 0.12
 	Updated start menu and battle sequence art.
+Build 0.13
+	Created an ending screen that happens when you kill all the enemys or if you loose all of your characters Build 0.14
+	Deleted the Exit sign so you have to kill all of the enemies to finish the game Fixed a bug that made it so that the battling could be avoided by going inside of the enemy